awsdocs/amazon-rds-user-guide/doc_source/rds-proxy.md

  To delete a DB proxy, call the Amazon RDS API function [DeleteDBProxy](https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_DeleteDBProxy.html)\.
 To delete related items and associations, you also call the functions [DeleteDBProxyTargetGroup](https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_DeleteDBProxyTargetGroup.html) and [DeregisterDBProxyTargets](https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_DeregisterDBProxyTargets.html)\.

-## Monitoring RDS Proxy Using Amazon CloudWatch<a name="rds-proxy.monitoring"></a>
+## Monitoring RDS Proxy using Amazon CloudWatch<a name="rds-proxy.monitoring"></a>

 You can monitor RDS Proxy by using Amazon CloudWatch\.
 CloudWatch collects and processes raw data from the proxies into readable, near\-real\-time metrics\.
 To find these metrics in the CloudWatch console, choose **Metrics**, then choose **RDS**, and choose **Per\-Proxy Metrics**\.
-For more information, see [ Using Amazon CloudWatch Metrics](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/working_with_metrics.html) in the Amazon CloudWatch User Guide\.
+For more information, see [ Using Amazon CloudWatch metrics](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/working_with_metrics.html) in the Amazon CloudWatch User Guide\.

 **Note**
  RDS publishes these metrics for each underlying Amazon EC2 instance associated with a proxy\.
 A single proxy might be served by more than one EC2 instance\.
 Use CloudWatch statistics to aggregate the values for a proxy across all the associated instances\.